Project-MONAI/monai-deploy-informatics-gateway/docs/index.md

 ### DICOM SCP

 The *DICOM SCP Service* accepts standard DICOM C-ECHO and C-STORE commands, which receive DICOM instances for processing.
-The received instances are stored immediately to the configured temporary storage location (`InformaticsGateway>storage>temporary`) and then uploaded to the [MONAI Deploy Workload Manager](https://github.com/Project-MONAI/monai-deploy-workload-manager).
+The received instances are stored immediately to the configured temporary storage location (`InformaticsGateway>storage>temporary`) and then uploaded to the [MONAI Deploy Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager).
 All DICOM instances are stored on disk as-is using the original transfer syntax described in the [DICOM Interface](./compliance/dicom.md#dicom-scp) section.
 The MONAI Deploy application developer must handle any encoding/decoding of the DICOM files within the applications.
 Please refer to the [MONAI Deploy App SDK](https://github.com/Project-MONAI/monai-deploy-app-sdk) for further information.

 ### DICOM SCU

 The *DICOM SCU Service* enables users to export application-generated DICOM results to external DICOM devices.
-It queries the `Results.Get` API from the [MONAI Deploy Workload Manager](https://github.com/Project-MONAI/monai-deploy-workload-manager) to retrieve user-generated DICOM results assigned to the `MONAISCU` sink (`InformaticsGateway/dicom/scu/sink`).
+It queries the `Results.Get` API from the [MONAI Deploy Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager) to retrieve user-generated DICOM results assigned to the `MONAISCU` sink (`InformaticsGateway/dicom/scu/sink`).

 > [!Note]
 > DICOM instances are sent as-is; no codec conversion is done as part of the SCU process.